 Disadvantages of Outsourcing

 - Language/cultural barriers: these can affect both employees and customers, especially when clear explanations of the problems and solutions are required.

 - Different time zones: this can add as a barrier to communication and coordination with the hiring company.

 - Slower turnarounds: the language barriers coupled with time differences can sometimes lead to longer project/resolution times.

 - Possible loss of quality, unless you invest time in a rigorous screening process.

 There are many places to find outsourced workers nowadays.

-Depending on your company’s needs, you may be looking for just one person, or a team, or an entire department.
+Depending on your company’s needs, you may be looking for just one person, a team, or an entire department.

 Finding individual virtual employees or small teams is usually fairly simple.
 Here are some places to look:

 - Upwork: Formerly oDesk and Elance, Upwork is a great place to find overseas freelancers or more permanent full-time help.
 Anyone can sign up as a member in various work categories, so you’ll need to do all the legwork of reading through the freelancer profiles and proposals.
 Posting jobs is free.